Are VPNs worth it? – That’s the main theme of this guide.

 TOR anonymizes your connection and traffic by routing it through several nodes.
 Each node provides a layer of encryption, and this ensures perfect forward secrecy.

 This makes it harder for someone to track your connection.
 Even the recipient sees the last node as the sender rather than the original sender.

 TOR also has secret nodes that are used to evade censorship.
-Despite the anonymity, TOR has a slow connection as compared to a VPN.
+Despite the anonymity, TOR has a slow connection compared to a VPN.
 This is because of the nodes involved.

-Additionally, the slow speed isn’t suitable for daily tasks such as streaming and torrenting.
+The slow speed isn’t suitable for daily tasks such as streaming and torrenting.
 Also, other services may not allow TOR connections.

-Hence it is better to use a VPN as it offers a great balance of speed, security, privacy and can also bypass censorship.
+Hence it is better to use a VPN as it offers a great balance of speed, security, and privacy and can also bypass censorship.
 Also, some premium VPNs have the TOR over VPN feature.

 Proxy servers offer a great alternative option for bypassing restrictions and also hiding your IP address.
 Like a VPN, you can use a proxy to change your geo-location and access various content from other regions.